10 Creative Ideas for Your Office Thanksgiving Celebration

 Thanksgiving activities for work can get creative.
 Do you have a closed-circuit television system or ticker board in your area?
 Consider selling “holiday grams.”

-Each employee is encouraged to submit 3 names of coworkers we’re thankful for, along with a message.
-These “holiday grams” are then displayed on the TVs throughout our office.
-Even better, we donate $1 for each submission we make, and those funds are donated to a local nonprofit.
+Encourage each employee to submit three names of coworkers they’re thankful for, along with a message.
+Then display these holiday grams on the TVs throughout the office.
+Even better, people can donate $1 for each submission they make, and those funds then get donated to a local nonprofit.
+This adds an extra level of purpose to your Thanksgiving work activities.

 Tell your company story

-Remember that play in elementary school where everyone got on stage in silly costumes and told the story of the first Thanksgiving?
-Well, it’s time for a bit of a reenactment of sorts.
-Instead of the original Thanksgiving, share the story of your company’s journey.
+Remember that play in elementary school in which everyone got on stage in silly costumes and told the story of the first Thanksgiving?
+Maybe it’s time for a reenactment of sorts.
+Roll this little sweet potato into your list of Thanksgiving office party ideas: Instead of telling the story of the original Thanksgiving, share the story of your company’s journey.

 To do this, recruit a few team members to help you write and act out the company history.
 Incorporate some: